-You must use RVCT 3.1 or later, or ARM Compiler 4.1 or later, with a valid NEON compiler license.
+You must use RVCT 3.1 or later, and ARM Compiler 4.1, with a valid NEON compiler license.
+ARM Compiler 5.01 and later do not require a separate NEON compiler license.

 To generate NEON instructions from C or C++ code, you must specify the following compiler options: